roaatech/rosaas-docs/content/en/docs/user-manual/products/product-details-exploration.md

 ## Access the "Product" Page

-To get started, log in to your ROSAS account using your credentials.
+To get started, log in to your RoSaaS account using your credentials.
 After successful login, you will land on the main dashboard.

 From the left-hand navigation menu, locate and click on "Products."
 This will take you to the Products page, where you can find the list of your digital products.